 WHAT IS A LARGE-CAP STOCK?

-As the name says, large-cap stocks are the largest companies, typically with a $10 billion or more market capitalisation.
+As the name says, large-cap stocks are the largest companies, typically with a $10bn or more market capitalisation.

 Think of companies such as Apple, Berkshire Hathaway or Amazon.
 Large-cap stocks tend to be less volatile during market turmoil due to their experience and ability to manage the turbulent periods.

 Large-cap stocks represent a significant portion of the US equity market and, as a result, are usually a core part of an investor’s portfolio.